What are Variable Business Expenses & How Do You Manage them?

 There are a couple of key tools you’ll want to use to keep a handle on your business expenses.

-First, you’ll want to make sure you use a business bank account.
+First, you’ll want to make sure you use a business checking account.
 Some small businesses operate out of personal accounts, but you should move away from that as soon as possible.
-A business bank account will often be necessary if you decide to apply for a small business loan, for example, but even if you don’t it can make it easier to centralize your business finances.
+Business bank account statements will often be required when you apply for small business loans, for example, but even if you don’t it can make it easier to centralize your business finances.

-Finally, make sure you are using an accounting program and keeping your bookkeeping up to date, whether you do it yourself or hire someone to do it for you.
-Your bookkeeping software can allow you to tie your variable expenses to specific products or services, which can help you track COGS and deep dive into how they impact your bottom line.
+Finally, make sure you use accounting software and keep your bookkeeping up to date, whether you do it yourself or hire someone to do it for you.
+Your accounting software can allow you to tie your variable expenses to specific products or services, which can help you track COGS and deep dive into how they impact your bottom line.

 Tips to Reduce Your Business Variable Expenses